moguzozcan/moguzozcan.github.io/_posts/2018-01-21-The-Must-Know-Topics-from-CTCI.md

 ---
 layout: post
-title: "The Must Know Topics from CCI"
+title: "The Must Know Topics from CTCI"
 date: 2018-01-21
 ---

 I am reading Cracking The Coding Interview book again and there is a table that every one should know at basics.
 Today I am talking about them in a very basic manner.

-Data Structures		        Algorithms		              Concepts Linked Lists		           Breadth First Search		    Bit Manipulation Binary Trees		           Depth First Search		      Singleton Design Pattern Tries		                  Binary Search		           Factory Design Pattern
+Data Structures		        Algorithms		              Concepts

+Linked Lists		           Breadth First Search		    Bit Manipulation Binary Trees		           Depth First Search		      Singleton Design Pattern Tries		                  Binary Search		           Factory Design Pattern